Fayette County Georgia Assistance Programs.

 Fayette Samaritans, Inc. offers a range of services from medical bill assistance to clothing or financial support for rent and security deposits.
 Other services are for seniors and other low income qualified families in the region.
 126 Hickory Rd., Fayetteville, Georgia 30214.
 Call (770) 719-2707, or more Fayette Samaritans assistance programs.

 Salvation Army of Fayette County – The non-profit agency provides emergency assistance to low income families and persons in a crisis situation.
 They may have rental assistance, food, and funds to pay electric bills.
-Other resources include school supplies, holiday meals and gifts, shelters, and referrals.
+Other resources include school supplies, holiday meals and free Christmas gifts, shelters, and referrals.
 The charity works with families on self-sufficiency.
 Location is 130 Spring St., Jonesboro, GA 30236.
 Call (770) 724-1681.

 Rachel's Ray of Hope, Inc. is an organization that provides free clothing for pre-k thru 12th grade students.
 This assistance is available for those who already qualify to receive free/reduced lunch in the Fayette County School system as well as for families who are experiencing hardship or have been displaced from their home.
 In addition to the clothing closet they provide free school supplies as well as free prom dresses to qualifying 11th and 12th grade students.
 For privacy purposes all "shopping" is done by appointments only.
 Call (678) 956-2594

 The Georgia DFCS, Department of Human Services administer public and government aid.
 Examples of what the very low income can apply for include TANF / Temporary Assistance for Needy Families, vouchers to pay for child care expenses, prescription expense, LIHEAP utility bill help, and rental assistance.
 Other possible services include GAIN, Medicaid applications as well as SNAP food stamp benefits.
 Call the office at (770) 460-2572.